Pietot/Lapyrinth/README.md

 > **Note**: These values can change depending on the version of Python and your PC<br><br>
 > For these benchmarks, I used Python 3.12.0 implemented with CPython on a ryzen 5 3600, rtx 2060 with 2\*8GB of RAM clocked at 3600Hz on Windows 10.<br>
 > These benchmarks were all tested at the same time (multiprocessing) so the results are higher than if they were tested one by one.
+> Benchmarks were made on the version 1.15

 ## 9 - Pathfinders Benchmarks